Sagelt/posts/2023-05-19-a-wargaming-way-starter-kit.md

 # The Pitch

 > A small team of adventurers faces a great challenge in a magical underworld.
-You'll play members of this team of adventurers attempting to use every tool as your disposal to maximize the XP you can get from various dangerous locations, most of them underground.
+You'll play members of this team of adventurers attempting to use every tool at your disposal to maximize the XP you can get from various dangerous locations, most of them underground.
 XP is awarded for one thing, and one thing only: valuable treasures recovered.
 >
 > To earn XP you'll need to learn the imagined world and develop strategies for facing unknown challenges.
 You'll need to explore carefully and with a purpose.
 And you'll need to decide when a task is too dangerous and retreat.
 After all, dead characters gain no XP.
 >